Mira-cs/terminal_application/README.md

 Everytime user makes correct choice their score increases.
 In case of incorrect choice program won't add it to the score.
 I created a count variable that starts out with the value of 0.Everytime the program iterates over the questions, if statement makes sure the choice made is the correct one, and if thats the case, it adds 1 to the count.The program will also display the score after every question.After the completion of the quiz, score resets to 0 again.It was made possible because the program matches correct answers to the one user chose.
 **Checklist:**
 1) Iterate over the questions using loops as long as there are questions available (len(questions))
-2) Create a variable and assign value of 0 to it,
+2) Create a variable and assign value of 0 to it
-3) Make the program match the answer chosen with the correct answer with if statements (if answer = correct answer)
+3) Make the program match the answer chosen with the correct answer with if statements (if answer == correct answer)
-4) Increase the score count if the answer is correct (if answer = correct answer: count += 1)
+4) Increase the score count if the answer is correct (if answer == correct answer: count += 1)
 5) The count stays the same in case of the wrong choice
 6) Count resets in the end of the quiz